OctarineSorcerer/Khali-ma/README.md

 STORE YOUR CHANGES
-Make sure you're in the directory (with the cd thing above, but into the Khali-Ma folder too) eg: cd "M:\Game Jam\Khali-Ma"
+Make sure you're in the directory (with the cd thing above, but into the Khali-Ma folder too) eg: cd "M:\Game Jam\Khali-Ma" Should say (master) after the name after that
-type: git add *
+type: git add -A
-type: git commit
+type: git commit -m "Describe what you did here"
+type: git push

+After this, it should ask you for your git username and password, type 'em in

 WANNA GET CHANGES OTHER PEOPLE HAVE MADE ON YOURS?
-Make sure you're in the directory (with the cd thing above, but into the Khali-Ma folder too) eg: cd "M:\Game Jam\Khali-Ma" Type
+Make sure you're in the directory (with the cd thing above, but into the Khali-Ma folder too) eg: cd "M:\Game Jam\Khali-Ma" Type "git pull"
+Pretty sure it'll ask you for your git username and password, type them in.
+Your stuff should update

+SCREAM AT DAN IF IT CONFUSES YOU OR IT FUDGES UP